-Professional suitability of partnership, managerial ability of the Applicant and experience of the Project Partners, HR and financial ability communication between Project Partners, and shall also carry the financial responsibility for the granted funds in the name of the partnership.
+Professional suitability of partnership, managerial ability of the Applicant and experience of the Project Partners, HR and financial ability stakeholders with extensive experience and knowledge in the area of the project.
+The Project Promoter is responsible for managing and coordinating the project and for internal communication between Project Partners, and shall also carry the financial responsibility for the granted funds in the name of the partnership.
 Therefore, it shall be expected for the Applicant in the role of the Project Promoter to have experience and knowledge in project management as this shall be awarded with more points in the phase of project quality assessment.
-It shall also be assessed in the assessment of partnership quality, whether the Applicant has appropriate knowledge and experience in project management and if they have the appropriately qualified personnel for project management and coordination.
+It shall also be assessed in the assessment of partnership quality, whether the Applicant has appropriate knowledge and experience in project management and coordination.
 Project with Applicant's knowledge and experience in project management, financed with EU funds and other international sources shall be awarded with more points in the phase of project quality assessment.